porsche-design-system/porsche-design-system/packages/components/src/components/link/link.usage.md

 - Use an Icon-only variant only in cases where the user is fully aware of the link function.
 - Ensure that the link remains legible even in a multiline state by using max.
 100 characters per line.

-### Don’t:
+### Don't:

-- Don’t use a Primary Link for all links on a page.
+- Don't use a Primary Link for all links on a page.
-- Don’t use a multiline Link as it's recommended to keep the text label short and avoid multiline Links.
+- Don't use a multiline Link as it's recommended to keep the text label short and avoid multiline Links.
-- Don’t use a width that's too wide and makes the link difficult to read.
+- Don't use a width that's too wide and makes the link difficult to read.

 ---